 How Much Is Your Asiatic Items Worth?

 Do you own any screen?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 The invention of the folding screen

 The screen was created in China during the Zhou dynasty (-771 to -256).
 The first creations were fixed screens.
 It was not until the Han dynasty (206-220) that the panels were foldable thanks to the inclusion of metal hinges.
 The first examples were made of wood before being going on to be made of silk or paper.
 The latter found their place in all types of bourgeois interiors.
 The folding screen would also flourish in Japan.